awsdocs/amazon-kendra-developer-guide/doc_source/vpc-configuration.md

 ### Step 1: Configure a VPC<a name="vpc-create-vpc"></a>

-Configure your VPC so that you have a private subnet and a security group that enables Amazon Kendra to access a MySQL database running in the subnet\.
+Configure your VPC so that you have a private subnet and a security group for Amazon Kendra to access a MySQL database running in the subnet\.
+The subnets provided in the VPC configuration must be in either US West \(Oregon\), US East \(N\.
+Virginia\), EU \(Ireland\)\.

 **To configure a VPC**